granito-source/ngx-hal-client/SECURITY.md

 ## Supported Versions

 _Angular HAL Client_ has not been released yet.
 We publish developers' previews, which allow up to refine the API of the library in a real-world Angular project.
-As such, only the latest published developers' preview shold be considered when reporting security issues.
+As such, only the latest published developers' preview should be considered when reporting security issues.

 Going forward, after the first release is published, the latest two major releases will be supported for security updates as well as the upcoming major release (code in _main_ branch).

 ## Reporting a Vulnerability